metral/docs-1/content/docs/reference/tutorials/kubernetes/tutorial-migrate-nodegroups.md

 zero-downtime replacements.
 This is achieved by using a **create-before-delete** approach in the Pulumi programming model where:

-* First, the new version of the resource is created,
+* The new version of the resource is created.
-* Then, any references to the original resource are updated to point to the new resource,
+* Any references to the original resource are updated to point to the new resource.
-* And lastly, on success of the updates, the original resource is deleted.
+* On success of the updates, the original resource is deleted.

 These semantics allow Pulumi to replace resources using a blue/green deployment strategy by default, and this works for most scenarios.